 Rapid test results will be available the day of specimen collection.
 PCR test results typically take two to three days.
 When demand is high, PCR results can take a week or longer.

 How accurate are my rapid test results?

 Positive results are usually highly accurate but negative results may need to be confirmed with a PCR test.
-Rapid tests being used by the Anne Arundel County Department of Health are most effective one to five days after symptoms start.
+Rapid tests are most effective one to five days after symptoms start.

 What does it mean if I have a positive rapid test result?

 If you have a positive test result, it is very likely that you have COVID-19.
 A contact tracing team member will reach out to you in the next 24 to 48 hours.
 The phone number will come up on your caller ID as a 410-222-XXXX or MD COVID.
 There is a very small chance that this test can give a positive result that is wrong (a false positive result).
 If you are concerned about this, you can return for follow-up PCR testing.